 Members of the Aged Care Planning team will be able to answer most of your questions

 One of the critical tasks to understand your aged care needs is to undertake an ACAT.

 What is an ACAT?

-The assessment can help identify the type of care services to help you to stay at home.
 It can also provide you with eligibility for care in an aged care home.
 Remember, your wishes are always listened to and considered, and you will never be forced to make any decisions about your future during your assessment.